What is criminal attempt?

 A person is legally accountable as principal for the behavior of another constituting a criminal offense if, with the intent to promote or facilitate the commission of the offense, he or she aids, abets, advises, or encourages the other person in planning or committing the offense.

-Thus you are liable for criminal attempt if your conduct would have amounted to complicity had the crime been successful -- even if the other person never actually commits or attempts to commit the offense.
+Thus you are liable for a criminal attempt if your conduct would have amounted to complicity had the crime been successful -- even if the other person never actually commits or attempts to commit the offense.

 And if the crime would have constituted a Colorado “crime of violence,” then attempt to commit it is also considered a violent crime.1